elki-project/elki-project.github.io/tutorial/index.md

 Extending ELKI
 --------------

-In Tutorial/DistanceFunctions you will learn how to implement a custom distance function for ELKI, Tutorial/Outlier shows how to add a new outlier detection method, [Tutorial/SameSizeKMeans](/tutorial/same-size_k_means) constructs a k-means variation.
+In the [distance function tutorial](/tutorial/distance_functions) you will learn how to implement a custom distance function for ELKI, the [outlier tutorial](/tutorial/outlier) shows how to add a new outlier detection method, the [same-size k-Means tutorial](/tutorial/same-size_k_means) constructs a k-means variation.